 There will be some exceptions to the rule for very young children, for people with disabilities and for people with breathing difficulties.

-The new rule currently applies to England only.
+The rule applies to England.
 The devolved governments in Scotland, Northern Ireland and Wales are providing their own evolving guidance.
 People in Scotland, Wales and Northern Ireland should follow the specific rules in those parts of the UK.

-If you live in an area of the UK that is experiencing a local COVID-19 outbreak and where local restrictions have been imposed, different guidance and legislation will apply.
-Please consult the local restrictions page to see if any restrictions are in place in your area.
+Please consult the local restrictions page to see if any additional restrictions are in place in your area

-20. I am a seafarer returning abroad from holiday or coming to the UK on holiday from a quarantine-list country.
+23. I am a seafarer returning abroad from holiday or coming to the UK on holiday from a quarantine-list country.
 As a UK-recognised keyworker, do I still have to self-isolate and/or provide a negative Covid Test?

-The exemption for seafarers to quarantine and/or provide a negative test result is applicable only to those travelling for the purposes of joining or leaving a vessel and not for reasons of general travel or tourism.
+Any exemptions for seafarers to quarantine and/or provide a negative test result is applicable only to those travelling for the purposes of joining or leaving a vessel and not for reasons of general travel or tourism.